MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fill-linearfunction.md

 Linearly interpolates missing values in a series.

 Takes an expression containing dynamic numerical array as input, does linear interpolation for all instances of missing_value_placeholder, and returns the resulting array.
-If the beginning and end of the array contain missing_value_placeholder, then it will be replaced with the nearest value other than missing_value_placeholder.
+If the beginning and end of the array contain missing_value_placeholder, then it's replaced with the nearest value other than missing_value_placeholder.
 This feature can be turned off.
-If the whole array consists of the missing_value_placeholder, the array will be filled with constant_value, or 0 if not specified.
+If the whole array consists of the missing_value_placeholder, the array is filled with constant_value, or 0 if not specified.

 ## Syntax